nextcloud/spreed/README.md

 * each participant has a fast enough system (desktop/laptop browser, mobile device browsers will not do) or uses the Android/iOS app.
 Best use a desktop browser like Firefox or Chrome.
 The WebRTC implementation in other browsers is often sub-par.
 * each participant has video disabled **from the start** - that means, if video is on when you start the call, disable it, exit the call and join again to ensure you are not sending 1 mbit/sec of blank screen

-With this setup, 20 users is usually doable.
-Feedback on this is welcome!
+With this setup, 20 users should be doable in a typical setup.

 ### Scaling beyond 5-20 users in a call